 Ingredient spotlight: ricotta salata

 You can find ricotta salata at most national grocery stores, especially if it has a fine cheese case.
-BelGioioso is one brand that carries ricotta salata so look for it near you!
+Otherwise feel free to substitute feta.

 Bread Tip